 2.1.
 Structure of the Report

-This report is set up to provide two main things:
+This report provides two main things:

 - Agents’ Deeper Detail – Agents are unique enough that we go into depth about many different kinds of Agents.
 Entire businesses and likely industries will form around these Agents.